Military history of the Mali Empire: Songhai hegemony

 While the coastal threat had been abated, an even more dangerous problem arrived on the empire's northern and eastern frontier in the form of an imperial Songhai state under the leadership of Sonni Ali.
 In 1465, Songhai forces under Sulaiman Dama (also known as Sonni Silman Dandi) attacked the province of Mema, which had seceded from Mali in the first few decades of the 15th century.
 The Songhai Empire also captured Timbuktu in 1468, which had already fallen out of the Mali Empire's hands.
-The Songhai also took Jenne out Mali's sphere of influence in 1473.
+The Songhai also took Jenne out Mali's sphere of influence sometime between 1471 and 1473.
+They soon attempted an invasion of Mali's core provinces in the middle Niger valley, but was repulsed in 1475.
 By then the message that Songhai was sending Mali was clear indeed; if the mansa could not hold onto his provinces, Songhai would.
 The Mossi kingdom of Yatenga felt it could raid the Songhay Empire as it had the Mali Empire in the past.
 It snatched BaGhana province from Songhay occupation in 1477 then raided Tuareg-controlled Walata in 1480.
 The Songhay proved tougher customers and handed Yatenga's King Nasere a crushing defeat in 1483 effectively ending Mossi incursions in the Niger valley.